 Clearly, the ruling party’s outrage could be linked to the fact that The Daily Star remains one of the country’s fiercest, most critical and independent voices, despite its imprecise records during the military-backed rule.

-Meanwhile, the Awami League’s grassroots activists across the country lodged sedition and criminal defamation cases—79, as of now—against him, with the claims made in those cases standing at more than $1.6 billion.
-Plaintiffs of these cases know their cases against Mr. Anam would not stand in any court of law, but collectively these cases were very effective in serving their original purpose: to harass and intimidate an elderly man, who now has to appear before every court situated in rural districts of the country.
+Meanwhile, clearly inspired by Wazed’s comments, the ruling party’s grassroots activists across the country lodged sedition and criminal defamation cases—79, as of now—against Mahfuz Anam, with the claims made in those cases standing at more than $1.6 billion.
+Plaintiffs of these cases know their cases against Anam would not stand in any court of law, but collectively these cases were very effective in serving their intended purpose: harass and intimidate an elderly man, who now has to appear before every court situated in rural districts of the country.

 Press, not for the press

-What makes this case very interesting is that while Mahfuz Anam is facing obvious harassment and his character maligned, few of his colleagues in the media publicly came to his support.
-“The biggest thing that saddens me about Bangladesh is the lack of solidarity in the press for the press,” observed Irene Z Khan, the former chief of the Amnesty International, six days after Mr. Anam’s comments triggered a massive controversy.
+What makes this episode very interesting is that while Mahfuz Anam is facing obvious harassment, few of his colleagues in the media publicly came to his support.
+“The biggest thing that saddens me about Bangladesh is the lack of solidarity in the press for the press,” observed Irene Z Khan, the former chief of the Amnesty International, six days after Anam’s comments triggered widespread controversy.

-Mr. Anam and the editor of the said news website were colleagues during the early days of the Star and fell apart in an unideal situation.
-The editor of the website recently penned an opinion piece, in which he made several vague but incriminating claims about The Daily Star (such as that it ran “hundreds of stories” with questionable headlines).
-The opinion piece, while urging to end Anam’s harassment, spent about 90 percent of its space for what seemed far beyond journalistic or ethical criticism.
+Anam and the said editor were colleagues during the early days of the Daily Star and fell apart in an unideal situation.
+The editor recently penned an opinion piece, in which he made several vague but incriminating claims about The Daily Star (such as that it ran “hundreds of stories” with questionable headlines).
+The opinion piece, while urging to end Anam’s harassment, spent about 90 per cent of its space for what seemed far beyond journalistic or ethical criticism.